andpalmier/SemProj/report.md

   system/ulib/task-utils
 ```

-After that, we built the project again (with the `fx full-build` command) and we run it.
-Finally, we were able to execute our custom *evil* program inside Fuchsia.
-We added another program to be compiled inside the OS, called *create-proc*.
+After that, we built the project again, using with the `fx full-build` command and run it.
+Finally, we were able to execute our custom `evil` program inside Fuchsia.
+We added another program to be compiled inside the OS, called `create-proc`.

-We decided to focus our work on these two programs: we used the *create-proc* to create a new process inside Fuchsia (so we knew the content of its memory) and *evil* to play with the OS and its syscalls.
-Now we are going to discuss in detail their content.
+We decided to focus our work on these two programs: we used the `create-proc` to create a new process inside Fuchsia (so we knew the content of its memory) and `evil` to tamper with the OS and its system calls.
+The content of the two custom programs are going to be discussed in the following paragraphs.

-## Info about `create-proc` program
+## `create-proc`

-We followed an online blog \[PUT REFERENCE\] to create a new process in Fuchsia.
+In order to create a new process inside Fuchsia, we followed a blog post called *"Admiring the Zircon Part 1: Understanding Minimal Process Creation"*[@adm].
 This requires few steps:

-1) A new process is created using the `zx_process_create` function, it is empty now and it requires to be executed later.
-The following arguments are required:
+1) An empty process is created using the `zx_process_create` function, which will be executed with the following arguments:
     - The handle of a parent job.
-The new process is created as child of this job, which, in our case, was the default job in Fuchsia.
-We obtained its handle using the `zx_job_default()` function.
+The new process is created as child of this job which, in our case, was the *default job* in Fuchsia.
+We obtained its handle using the `zx_job_default` function.
-    - The name of the process
+    - The name of the process.
-    - The size of the name
+    - The size of the name.
-    - An integer for options (`0` in our case)
+    - An integer for options (`0` in our case).
   This function returns two handles: one to the new process, and a handle to the root of its address space.

 Two Virtual Memory Objects (VMOs) are required to proceed, one for the stack space, the other one for the code space.

-2) Create two (VMOs) using the `zx_vmo_create` function.
+2) It is possible to create two VMOs using the `zx_vmo_create` function.
 The following arguments are required:
     - The size of the VMO
     - An integer for options (`0` in our case)
   This function returns an handle pointing to the newly created VMO.

-To make the new process not being killed after the *create-proc* program is terminated, it is required to execute a jump loop instruction, which will keep it alive until another program closes it.
+To make the new process not being killed after the `create-proc` program is terminated, it is required to execute a *jump loop* instruction, which will keep it alive until another program closes it.

-3) An array containing the jump loop in shell code (i.e. \[`0xeb`, `0xfe`\]) is created and it will be written into the first VMO using the `zx_vmo_write` function.
+3) We can create array containing the jump loop in shell code (i.e. \[`0xeb`, `0xfe`\]) and write it into the first VMO using the `zx_vmo_write` function.
 The following arguments are required:
-  - The handle of a VMO object
+  - The handle of the VMO object
   - A pointer to an array containing the code
   - An integer for options (`0` in our case)
   - The size of the code

 After the creation of the two VMOs we need to map them in the Virtual Memory Address Region (VMAR).

-4) Map the VMOs to the VMAR using the function `zx_vmar_map`.
+4) In order to map the VMOs to the VMAR we can use the function `zx_vmar_map`.
 In this function we need to pass also some permissions, which will be *READ* and *WRITE* for the stack space and *READ* and *EXECUTE* for the code space.
 This function returns a pointer to where the VMO is mapped in the given address region.
 In our case, we passed the handle pointing to the root of our process' address spaces.

-5) In order to start our process, we needed to create a new thread as a requirement of the `zx_process_start` function as well as a new event, which is an object that is signalable.
+5) In order to start our process, we needed to create a new thread as a requirement of the `zx_process_start` function as well as a new event, which is an object that is *signalable*.

 6) Finally, to start the process, we used the function `zx_process_start`.
 The following arguments are required:
   - The handle of a process object